Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 Ongoing Client Communication:

-- Following up after sessions with action items
+- Follow up with action items after sessions

 Program Management:

-Consistent marketing presence drives new client acquisition.
-However, content creation often falls to the bottom of priority lists.
+Consistent marketing brings in new clients.
+But content often falls to the bottom of your list.

 Email Marketing: